Answer Card

 Build coverage in layers, not in one complete-looking basket.
 Keep compact repeat lines close, release visual-risk items with photo confirmation, and delay bulky panel stocking until demand repeats.

-Benchmark note: Basket ranges in this article come from Brace Auto Parts internal export planning records (2024-2026).
+Benchmark note: Basket ranges in this article come from Brace Auto Parts export planning records (2024-2026).
 They are practical references, not market averages.

 What does thin aftermarket depth mean in this context?